ibis-hdl/compiler/Readme.md

 - [git-cmake-format](https://github.com/BlueBrain/git-cmake-format)
   This project aims to provide a quick and easy way to integrate clang-format into your CMake project hosted in a git repository

-- cmake tidy && format example code https://github.com/ORNL-CEES/mfmg/tree/master/cmake
+- for cmake tidy && format, code coverage etc. example code look at https://github.com/ORNL-CEES/mfmg/tree/master/cmake

 - Unit Testing